 Students read a wide range of print and non-print texts to build an understanding of texts, of themselves, and of the cultures of the United States and the world; to acquire new information; to respond to the needs and demands of society and the workplace; and for personal fulfillment.

 - Where Once There Was a Wood by Denise Fleming

-You might decide to have students label their pot.
+- You might decide to have students label their pots.

-Have a conversation about the plants and animals that were featured in the book.
+Step 2: Have a class conversation about the plants and animals that were featured in the book.
 Explain that students will be planting trees and talk about their importance in the forest.